Top 10 Jewelry-Making Books from Interweave Editors

 Wire Style 2: 45 New Jewelry Designs, by Denise Peck

 Last, but certainly not least, on our Interweave Editors’ favorites list is another one of my personal favorites, Wire Style 2.
 I love compilation books that bring together the work of many different designers.
 The different styles, all shown working with the same medium, are just the jolt of inspiration needed when at a loss for what I should make on slow studio days.
 Flipping through Wire Style 2 and seeing projects by the likes of Connie Fox, Lisa Niven Kelly, and Cindy Wimmer get my creative juices flowing and I know they’ll do the same for you, whether you make the projects step-by-step or simply use the beautiful images as a jumping off point.

-Interweave’s Annual Hurt Book and Overstock Sale is a great time to expand your library and your jewelry-making skills.
-For these books — check out the bundle we put together Editors’ Top 10 Jewelry Book Bundle and for other must-have books, hop over to the Jewelry Book category, now!
+It’s always a great time to expand your library and your jewelry-making skills.
+Hop over to the Jewelry Book category, now!

 Editorial Director, Books